Copper indium gallium selenide solar cell: Conventional crystalline silicon

 Unlike conventional crystalline silicon cells based on a homojunction, the structure of CIGS cells is a more complex heterojunction system.
 A direct bandgap material, CIGS has very strong light absorption and a layer of only 1–2 micrometers (μm) is enough to absorb most of the sunlight.
 By comparison, a much greater thickness of about 160–190 μm is required for crystalline silicon.

 The active CIGS-layer can be deposited in a polycrystalline form directly onto molybdenum (Mo) coated on a variety of several different substrates such as glass sheets, steel bands and plastic foils made of polyimide.
 This uses less energy than smelting large amounts of quartz sand in electric furnaces and growing large crystals, necessary for conventional silicon cells, and thus reduces its energy payback time significantly.
 Also unlike crystalline silicon, these substrates can be flexible.

-In the highly competitive PV industry, pressure increased on CIGS manufacturers, leading to the bankruptcy of several companies, as prices for conventional silicon cells declined rapidly in recent years.
-However, CIGS solar cells have become as efficient as multicrystalline silicon cells—the most common type of solar cells.
-CIGS and CdTe-PV remain the only two commercially successful thin-film technologies in a globally fast-growing PV market.
+In the competitive PV industry, CIGS manufacturers faced increasing pressure, resulting in the bankruptcy of several companies as prices for conventional silicon cells declined.
+Despite this, CIGS solar cells have reached efficiencies comparable to multicrystalline silicon cells, the most common type.
+CIGS and CdTe-PV remain the only commercially successful thin-film technologies in the rapidly growing global PV market.